Brokensquirrelgithub/A1111-prompts-from-file-Generator/README.md

    pip install -r requirements.txt
    ```

+2. Configure your settings in `config/settings.txt` (optional)
+   - Adjust generation parameters like steps, CFG scale, etc.
+   - Default values will be used if not specified

-2. Add your prompt options to the text files in the `config/data` directory.
+3. Add your prompt options to the text files in the `config/data` directory:
    - Each line should contain one option
    - Empty lines are ignored
    - Files are case-insensitive
+   - Edit `NegativePrompt.txt` to customize negative prompts

 ## Usage